Skip to main content

 Course No. APM 403

-This course continues the exploration of the Ayurvedic principles of Herbology, functions, indications and contraindications of various medicinal herbs, use of single and compounded herbs, and various methods of combining herbs into formulas to restore physio/mental equilibrium and management of various imbalances.
+This course delves deeper into the Ayurvedic principles of herbology, focusing on the functions, indications, and contraindications of various medicinal herbs.
+It covers the use of single herbs, classical compounded formulas, and different methods of combining herbs to restore physical and mental equilibrium and manage various imbalances.

 Allopathy, Functional Medicine and Collaboration 1